 A new guide has been written in order to better guide Technology Providers through the UMD workflow; this guide also gives a view of the provisioning procedure as a process compatible with FitSM standard.
 Moreover, several optimizations to the release workflow allow now to make the release time more predictable (about 2 months) and more reliable (no products out of the UMD radar).

 A new release of UMD has been planned for September 2015.
 The release will be based on the adoption of CentOS7 and Ubuntu as OS platforms, so adopting EPEL7 as a reference.
 Assessments have been performed about the EPEL7 readiness, and we have the exact list of products that candidate to the September release.
 The UMD4 release will host also the products developed in the EGI Federated Cloud context: in particular the new Keystone-VOMS is acting as pilot for the Federated Cloud developers to learn the UMD release process.
-A dry-run for the UMD4 has just been performed (end of July) successfully.
+A dry run for the UMD4 has just been performed (end of July) successfully.

 The Staged-Rollout step, aiming at introducing quality assessment before the integration of a product in the UMD, determined problems with non-working packages (StoRM, CAs), increasing the quality of the final product.